If you want to become a skilled copywriter and storyteller, you need to learn the difference between an analogy and a metaphor.

 One of my favorite analogies comes from Bruce Lee where he compares an effective fighting style to the formlessness of water:

 “You must be shapeless, formless, like water.
-When you pour water in a cup, it becomes the cup.
-When you pour water in a bottle, it becomes the bottle.
-When you pour water in a teapot, it becomes the teapot.
+When you pour water into a cup, it becomes the cup.
+When you pour water into a bottle, it becomes the bottle.
+When you pour water into a teapot, it becomes a teapot.
 Now water can flow or it can crash.
 Be water, my friend.”

 A metaphor is the language of poetry and literary novels.
 It’s used to create a lasting impression and make your words more memorable.
 “He reeks of infidelity” sounds much different from “he cheated on her”.
 It’s a different emotional punch.